PiotrGolon/recruitment-task-t-mobile/README.md

 When a user submits the feedback form:

-- Validation: The form data is validated on the client side using react-hook-form and Zod.
+- **Validation:** The form data is validated on the client side using react-hook-form and Zod.
-- Submission: Upon successful validation, the data is sent to the server API.
+- **Submission:** Upon successful validation, the data is sent to the server API.
-- Logging: The server logs the feedback data to the console for review.
+- **Logging:** The server logs the feedback data to the console for review.
-- Feedback to User: A success message is displayed to the user, and the form is cleared.
+- **Feedback to User:** A success message is displayed to the user, and the form is cleared.
-- Note: The form does not send data to an external server; it only logs the data on the server side for demonstration purposes.
+- **Note:** The form send data to an internal server; it only logs the data on the server side for demonstration purposes.

 ## Responsive Design and Accessibility